istro/challenge-2/Readme.md

   to allow creating, reading and deleting entities with tags.
 As we would be manipulating `Entity` objects seems like `entities_controller` is the right place to put that code.

-So.
-Just added a controller with appropriate actions and made routes match what the instructions asked for (also, of course - added tests).
+-  Just added a controller with appropriate actions and made routes match what the instructions asked for (also, of course - added tests).
 At that moment, 2h that I was supposed to spend on the task has expired.